vmware/versatile-data-kit/examples/energy/README.md

 # Energy
+The objective of this scenario is to build an app that shows the relationship between Natural Gas prices in the U.S. and the temperature.
-The objective of this scenario is to ingest and process in VDK the following two CSV datasets:
+The app uses VDK to ingest and process the following two CSV datasets:
 * [Natural Gas Prices from 1997 to 2020](https://datahub.io/core/natural-gas)
 * [U.S. Climate Extremes Index from 1910 to 2020](https://www.ncdc.noaa.gov/extremes/cei/graph/ne/01-12/2)